Development Planning

 Minor forms of development include the following:

-• permissible change application to a fast track approval; and
+- minor change application to a fast track approval,

 No special requirements exist for applicants to lodge a potential fast track application.
 All applications will be accepted using the existing lodgement methods via, electronic lodgement submission, in person lodgements or mailed lodgements.
 Council will automatically determine whether an application qualifies for fast track assessment upon its receipt.